The Culinary Institute of America: Enrollment

-In Fall 2016, the university had an enrollment of 2,774 undergraduate students (including 512 first-year students) and 19 graduate students.
-Of all students, 32% are from the state of New York and 12.2% are international students, from 37 countries.
-The student body has an average age of 22 years.
-57% of students were in the top half of their high school class rank, with 6% in their class's top tenth.
-The average high school GPA was 3.10.
-443 students applied to transfer to the CIA, with a 98% admission rate and 72% enrollment rate for those admitted.
-82% of first-year students lived in college housing, while 61% of all undergraduates lived in college housing.
-100% of the student body is enrolled as full-time students.
+In Fall of 2022, the university had an enrollment of 3,005 undergraduate students, of which 415 were transfer students, and 119 graduate students; 95 percent of students were enrolled full-time.
+Of all the students, 18 percent were from New York and 12 percent were international students.
+Approximately 82 percent of the student body was 24 years of age or younger.
+The average high school grade point average was 3.0, and 68 percent of undergraduate students lived on campus.

 In 2014, undergraduates were enrolled in five schools: the School of Culinary Arts, the School of Baking and Pastry Arts, the School of Business and Management, the School of Liberal Arts and Food Studies, and the School of Culinary Science and Nutrition.
 Within the bachelor programs, 83% of student majors are in business management, 10% in culinary science, and 6% are interdisciplinary.

 As of July 2016, associate and bachelor's degree tuitions are $14,315 per semester ($28,630 per year).
 Other charges vary per campus.
 With board, supplies, and fees, the first semester is typically about $17,200, with later semesters around $16,500.
 Room fees vary, with New York per-semester rates from $3,210 for a double-occupancy room to $4,085 for a single.
 In California, on-campus quads or triples are $3,200, doubles are $3,800, and singles are $4,700.
 Tuition and residence hall rates are set to increase in July 2017.
 In 2017, the Princeton Review estimated the average annual total for a student before aid was $46,846, and cost per credit hour before aid was $955.
-The average need-based financial aid was $13,950, and 100% of students judged to have financial need received aid; 64% of the student body.
+The average need-based financial aid was $13,950, and 100% of students judged to have financial need received aid; that was 64% of the student body.
 The average need-based loan was $3,825, and the average loan debt per graduate was $51,200.
 88% of graduates were offered full-time employment within six months, with an average starting salary of $33,754 per year.
 Average earnings from on-campus employment were $2,355; the school offers federal and other work study accommodations.